Do you want your company to be featured in high-end media outlets to boost your brand performance and generate leads?

 Protip: To free yourself of the hassle of copying and pasting one keyword at a time, you can use Multicopy, a Chrome and Firefox browser extension allowing you to copy up to 30 keywords at a time.
 Simply right click to choose any of the keywords saved in the drop-down menu and pop into a browser search bar in mere seconds.

 So you’ve found your niche and the journalists who write on it.
 So, what now?
 You could walk down the street, hope to bump into them, and give them a quick elevator pitch…

 Or you could send them an email.
 But where can you send it?

 If you are familiar with any type of media outreach, you probably know that emails are quite easy to scrape from LinkedIn and Twitter.
 Google Chrome extensions such as Nymeria and Uproc will provide you with email addresses of the accounts you’ve searched with a pretty high level of accuracy.
 The latter will also display journalists’ phone numbers—I hope you weren’t worried about privacy…

 So, let’s see how these digital PR tools work:

 To find someone’s email address from LinkedIn using Nymeria, go to their profile and click on the extension icon.
 The tool will show you email addresses with up to 98% accuracy.

 When it comes to Uproc, it will pop up in the right corner every time you open a LinkedIn profile, so you don’t even have to bother to click on an extension icon.

-Disclaimer: The accuracy of the email addresses scraped with Uproc is a little less than that with Nymeria.
-To be on the safe side, I’d advise you double-check the validity of the email address on Zero Bounce prior to outreach.
+Disclaimer: The accuracy of the email addresses scraped with Uproc is slightly less than that with Nymeria.
+To be on the safe side, I’d advise you to double-check the validity of the email address on Zero Bounce before outreach.

-Here’s another email finder PR tool I love—ContactOut.
-ContactOut is definitely worth a try as it displays email addresses and phone numbers, all of the significantly high accuracy.
+Here’s another email finder PR tool I love — ContactOut.
+ContactOut is worth a try as it displays email addresses and phone numbers, all with significantly high accuracy.
 Install this very handy extension, click on the icon, and it appears in a journalist’s inbox within seconds.